Austin Maddox

-Austin Dean Maddox (born May 13, 1991) is an American former professional baseball pitcher.
+Austin Dean Maddox (born May 13, 1991) is an American former professional baseball pitcher and convicted sex offender.
 He played in Major League Baseball (MLB) for the Boston Red Sox.
 He batted and threw right-handed, and is listed at 6 ft 2 in and 220 lb.

 Early years

 Maddox graduated from high school in 2009 as the top catcher in the state of Florida, having batted .544 in his senior year.
-He was drafted by the Tampa Bay Rays in the 37th round of the 2009 MLB Draft, but he did not sign.
+He was drafted by the Tampa Bay Rays in the 37th round of the 2009 MLB draft, but he did not sign.
 Instead, he played college baseball at the University of Florida, where he was teammates with future MLB catcher Mike Zunino.
 Maddox batted .303 in his three seasons with the Gators (2010–2012).
 Initially a catcher and infielder, he made a total of 53 appearances as a pitcher in 2011 and 2012, striking out 78 and walking 14 in 82 1/3 innings, while compiling a 1.86 earned run average (ERA).

 Professional career

-Maddox was drafted by the Boston Red Sox in the third round of the 2012 MLB Draft, and signed with the team in June 2012.
+Maddox was drafted by the Boston Red Sox in the third round of the 2012 MLB draft, and signed with the team in June 2012.

 From 2012 through 2015, Maddox played in the lower levels of Boston's farm system; the Rookie League Gulf Coast League Red Sox, the Class A Short Season Lowell Spinners, the Class A Greenville Drive, and the Class A-Advanced Salem Red Sox.
 During 2016, he was promoted to the Double-A Portland Sea Dogs and then the Triple-A Pawtucket Red Sox.
 In 2017, he again played in Portland and Pawtucket, and was called up to the majors for the first time on June 15.

 During six years in the minors, 2012 through 2017, Maddox appeared in 143 games, pitching 261 1/3 innings with a 13–18 record, 4.27 ERA, and 1.282 WHIP, while recording 227 strikeouts, 83 walks, and 25 saves.

 Maddox made his MLB debut on June 17, 2017, pitching the seventh inning in a Red Sox loss to the Houston Astros; he retired the side without allowing a baserunner.
 He appeared in one more game in June, one game in July, and then ten games during September.
 He finished the regular season with 13 appearances for the 2017 Red Sox, allowing just one earned run in 17 1/3 innings pitched (0.52 ERA), with 14 strikeouts and two walks.
 Maddox was included on Boston's postseason roster for the 2017 American League Division Series.
 He made two one-inning appearances against the Houston Astros, allowing one earned run (4.50 ERA), with two strikeouts and two walks, as the Red Sox lost to the eventual World Series champions.